durtal/betfaiR/README.md

 ```

 The `racing` object is now a dataframe of horse racing events, providing data that includes the event Id, event name, countryCode, timezone, venue, date, and the number of markets.

+The `account` method returns an environment with 4 methods for accessing data about your account, it requires you password, which will be checked against the password you entered when using `betfair`.
+You can also use the `bf_account` function which requires your username, password and api key.
+The `account` method can return your account statement, which can be `plot`ed, showing profit/loss over a set time period.

 ### PASSWORD and KEY